dozoisch/react-google-recaptcha/README.md

 ## Component API

-The component also has some utility functions that can be called.
+The component instance also has some utility functions that can be called.
+These can be accessed via `ref`.

 - `getValue()` returns the value of the captcha field
 - `getWidgetId()` returns the recaptcha widget Id